puddinman13/TagIt/README.md

     $('#tagIt').tags();
     ```

-##Advanced Setup
+##Additional Functions

 ##Defaults / Configurable Properties

-1. allowDuplicates: true (true or false) - When this value is switched to false, user's will not be able to enter duplicate tags.
+1. **allowDuplicates**: true (true or false) - When this value is switched to false, user's will not be able to enter duplicate tags.
 A duplicate is indicated by a matching key and a matching value.
 The value will be compared based on the duplicatesCaseSesitive property.
-2. autocomplete: null (autocomplete settings object) - See jQuery Ui Autocomplete documentation for a full list of options.
+2. **autocomplete**: null (autocomplete settings object) - See jQuery Ui Autocomplete documentation for a full list of options.
 The most important one is source.
 This must be set for this feature to work.
-Example usage { source: 'http://www.mydomain.com/directory/to/autocomplete }
+You can use strings, objects, or a url.
-3. duplicatesCaseSensitive: false (true or false) - Allows the comparison for a duplicate value to take into account case.
+3. **duplicatesCaseSensitive**: false (true or false) - Allows the comparison for a duplicate value to take into account case.
 Ex: This allows control over whether 'Test' and 'test' should be a duplicate.
-4. backspaceDeletesTags: true (true or false) - Indicates if pressing backspace will delete exisiting tags if the input box is blank.
+4. **backspaceDeletesTags**: true (true or false) - Indicates if pressing backspace will delete exisiting tags if the input box is blank.
-5. defaultText: 'Add a Tag' (string) - This can be any string you like.
+5. **defaultText**: 'Add a Tag' (string) - This can be any string you like.
 It's the default text in the box before the user clicks in it.
-6. delimiter: null (character) - This can be any single character.
+6. **delimiter**: null (character) - This can be any single character.
 When this character is pressed it will take on the same affect as pressing Enter or Tab.
-7. initialTags: null (Array of Tag objects) - This can be used to default in some tags from the client-side.
+7. **initialTags**: null (Array of Tag objects) - This can be used to default in some tags from the client-side.
-8. maxLength: null (int) - Max length of the text the user can enter.
+8. **maxLength**: null (int) - Max length of the text the user can enter.